No

 SNAP Healthy Choice Waiver Frequently Asked Questions

-A1: The United States Department of Agriculture (USDA) Food and Nutrition Services (FNS) approved Nebraska's waiver to improve healthy food choices within the Supplemental Nutrition Assistance Program (SNAP) by eliminating the purchases of soft drinks and energy drinks from SNAP purchases.
+A1: The United States Department of Agriculture (USDA) Food and Nutrition Services (FNS) approved Nebraska's waiver to improve healthy food choices within the Supplemental Nutrition Assistance Program (SNAP) by eliminating the purchases of soda, "soft drinks", and energy drinks.
+The State of Nebraska is adding candy to the list of items that will be restricted from being purchased with SNAP benefits.

 - Any carbonated non-alcoholic beverage that contains water, a sweetening agent (including, but not limited to, sugar, high-fructose corn syrup, or artificial sweeteners), flavoring, and carbon dioxide gas to create carbonation.